pxchen95/overlappingspikes/README.md

 # overlappingspikes
-Neural spike sorting algorithms for overlapping spikes in MATLAB
+Neural spike sorting algorithms for overlapping spikes in MATLAB.